 In addition, we would note the current need for financing the purchase of Fairfield Lake, the site of a former coal plant that closed in 2018.
-We call on the Vistra Corporation and the Private Developer with an option to purchase the property to instead sell the land to Texas for future generations, rather than use it for private development.
+We call on the Vistra Corporation to sell the land to Texas for future generations, rather than to private development.
 We understand that funding may be made available in the supplemental appropriations to help complete this sale.
-Otherwise, the park will close for good to the public.
-The TPWD should be directed to review all current leases with private entities and work on a plan to permanently purchase the land for future generations.